 I also found a printable map of Antarctica.
 There wasn't anything to colour in, but Harry enjoyed cutting it out.
 It is a bit difficult for little ones to grasp the shape of Antarctica, because normally when you see Antarctica on a map it is in a straight line across the bottom.
 I used an iPad atlas app that we have to show how Antarctica appears when you look at Earth as a globe (obviously a traditional globe would also work, but we don't have one!).
 We also did a map jigsaw that we have which shows animals of the world, and talked about where Antarctica is in relation to the other countries.

 After asking Twitter for help in coming up with some Antarctic themed treats to bake, Caroline suggested snowball cakes with coconut, and that reminded me that I've been wanting to try some cake pops.
 So I decided snowball cake pops were the way to go.
 They weren't quite as successful as I'd been hoping so most of them ended up as snowball cake balls.
-I did make a few cake pops though, which I'll be writing about shortly in a dedicated post.
+You can read about how I made them here!

 I found a few extra resources that were more wintery than specifically Antarctica themed, but they still worked well.
 I downloaded a free winter counting sheet, free design your own winter clothes and winter pencil control worksheets (premium resource) from the Twinkl website.
 Harry is really interested in cutting out at the moment, so he enjoyed cutting out the pictures once he'd finished the worksheets.
 Another activity that I didn't get to was going to be making paper snowflakes by cutting up folded paper.